DanielLedger/spacecadets-3-barebones-ext/README.md

 end`

 In addition, this version of the language has some extra features that the main language does not.
+Note that programs compiled with these features will still work on the compiler from Challenge 2: they use the same 4 statments but organised differently.

 1) Comments: any text that starts with a `#` is a comment until the next `;` and will be ignored.
+2) If/Elif/Else constructs: the syntax is: `if var not 0 do; ... elif var not 0 do; ... else do; ... end;`

 This project is an interpreter for this very simple language.